brianrice2/ds-project-template/README.md

 ### Python virtual environment

 First, edit the starter environment details in `environment.yml` with your desired environment name and Python version.
+Be sure to also reflect the Python version in `.github/workflows/tests.yml`!

 Then, create the new environment: